Gurenax/sfdx-MutualFundExplorer/README.md

 # SFDX MutualFundExplorer App
 - These instructions demonstrate how to copy an Existing app from a package
+- Second part are instructions on how to convert a source to a package and deploy to an org.

 ## Setup
 1. Create project